How to choose a natural deodorant that really works?

 Cream, stick or roll-on?

 This is once again, up to your personal preference.
 Roll-ons are travel-friendly and easy to carry everywhere, whereas cream pots tend to have better and more efficient lasting power.
-In an effort to reduce our carbon print, we are particularly fond of the zero-waste packaging from Ben & Anna.
+In an effort to reduce our carbon print, we are particularly fond of the zero-waste packaging from We Love The Planet.

 Still looking for something that is a a hybrid between deodorant and antiperspirants?